 - motor function

 Pleasure is what we feel when we achieve something that our brain considers rewarding.
 Like motivation, however, this could be a good thing or bad thing.
 But pleasure feelings, like motivation feelings, can keep us locked on to or driven toward a task or goal in anticipation of that all delicious "reward" hit the dopamine gives us.
 Motivation and pleasure are intrinsically linked in what we'll call our "drives".
+Again, however, what gets locked in as "pleasure" or pleasurable could also very well be out of alignment with modern social norms, values and so on.

 While somewhat different, I'm going to group compulsion and perseveration together because to most observers they will appear very similar.
 Both refer to some sort of repeated behaviour that goes against our greater good.
 I'll make it quite clear why this is below.